mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 "Taza" is just to hit, right in the middle of the head, of zazen.
 Completely beyond ... whether you can know or you can't know; it's completely beyond.
 You have to hit it.
 That is just the practice.
 "Taza" is just *do* it, *actually you have to do* it, right now, right here.

-So, that is shikantaza.
 "Shikan" is [egolessness](glossary#egolessness), or  [samadhi](glossary#samadhi).
 If you have some ego sense, you cannot practice samadhi, because ego sense creates a certain gap, or crack; a mental crack, or slip.
 Through the crack, cold air blows.
 So, that is not real samadhi. *[Unintelligible]*, we have to practice samadhi in zazen.

-Okay?
+So, that is shikantaza.

 That's what I said yesterday.
 So, if you have questions about this, please, let's discuss.